Mastering: Frequently Asked Questions

 Can you master from stems?

 A production master is the “master” copy of the CD that all the manufactured versions are made from.
 You need a master when you want to have a run of CDs produced at a production plant.
+You also need to provide detailed information for the CD master by providing a tracklisting form or label copy.

 What’s the difference between PMCD and DDPi Master?
 Which do you recommend?